PowerShell/PSDscResources/.github/PULL_REQUEST_TEMPLATE.md

     Please prefix the PR title with the resource name, e.g. 'ResourceName: My short description'.

-    If this is a breaking change, then also prefix the PR title with 'BREAKING CHANGE:',
-    e.g. 'BREAKING CHANGE: ResourceName: My short description'.
+    Note: Breaking changes are not allowed in PSDScResources.
+If your pull request contain breaking changes, then please update the resource module xPSDesiredStateConfiguration instead.

     You may remove this comment block, and the other comment blocks, but please keep the headers and the task list.